- College of Arts & Sciences

 - Contact Us

-Career Services: What is the E-4?
+Career Center: What is the Pilot MAP?

 For most of us, career development is a lifelong process of learning and exploration as we try to find our niche in the “world of work.”
 Career development can be broken down into several phases or stages.
 Each individual varies in their progress through this process for many reasons; some advance rapidly through each phase, while others progress more slowly.
 Individuals may repeat all or parts of the career development process at various points throughout their lives as values, interests, abilities and life circumstances change.